damaclab/Rule-Filtering/README.md

 Before using this code, ensure that you have the following prerequisites installed:
 •	R: You can download and install R from the official website: https://www.r-project.org/

 •	RStudio: RStudio is an integrated development environment (IDE) for R. It provides a user-friendly interface and additional tools for R programming.
 You can download and install RStudio from the official website: https://www.rstudio.com/

+•	Jupyter notebook: Jupyter notebook is an open-source IDE that supports Python.
+To install it from Anaconda distribution, visit the Anaconda website (https://www.anaconda.com/products/individual) and download the Anaconda distribution appropriate for your operating system (Windows, macOS, or Linux).
+Then install Jupyter notebook.

 ## Installation